mjackson/http-client/README.md

 # http-client

 [http-client](https://github.com/mjackson/http-client) is a composable HTTP client that uses JavaScript's [fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).

-## Goals
+This library has the following goals:

   - Preserve the full capabilities of the fetch API
-  - Composable middleware API
+  - Provide an extendable  middleware API
   - Use the same API on both client and server

 ## Installation